OgShadoww/Atom/README.md

 This project is an exercise in building a terminal application from scratch, handling raw terminal I/O, managing file buffers, and implementing a modal user interface without external dependencies.

-### Nearest goals:
-    1. Finish viewing mode:
-        - Saving your x cordinate even after zero lines (Done)
-        - Fully working scrolling in y  (Done)
-        - Scale of terminal sizes to the maximum width of the line or creating x scroll or smart wrap system
-    2. Creating line number in bottom and name of the file (Done)
-    3. Create main menu if run atom without file path   (Done)
-    4. Inserting mode   (Half done)
-    5. Highting of syntax
-    6. Atom . functoin
-    7. Command mode basics (Done)
-    8. Fix the bug with last line printing (Done)
-    9. Colors functions
-    10. Inserting a enter new line, tab and more cases for inserting mode

 ---

 ## ✨ Features